BDEvan5/f1tenth_benchmarks/README.md

 Three different methods for mapless racing are presented:
 1. **Follow the gap algorithm:** the follow the gap algorithm calculates the largest gap and then steers towards it.
 2. **End-to-end deep reinforcement learning:** the SAC and TD3 algorithms are used for end-to-end reinforcement learning which uses the last two LiDAR scans and vehicle speed as input to a neural network that directly outputs speed and steering angles.
 The agents are trained using the [trajectory aided learning](https://ieeexplore.ieee.org/document/10182327) reward signal for 60,000 steps.
-3. **Local map racing:** local map racing uses the LiDAR scan to reconstruct a map of the visible region of the track.
-An optimisation and control based strategy is then employed to control the vehicle.

 ### Simulator